 Le Blanc Spa Resort at Cabo San Lucas on the remote tip of Baja, the world’s second-longest peninsula, is a beautiful example.

-I was welcomed warmly upon entering the new, sleek marbled monochrome lobby, and was soon ushered six flights up to a deluxe room.
-Infused with welcome cocktails, my senses were instantly swooned and lulled by the commanding ocean view from my private balcony beneath the supermoon.
+Warm hospitality greeted me without hesitation upon stepping into the new, sleek, marbled lobby, and I was soon ushered six flights up to a deluxe room.
+Infused with welcome cocktails shortly after, my senses were instantly swooned, and I was lulled into submission by the commanding ocean view from my private balcony underneath the supermoon.

 Breathing it In

-I woke to a sunny view of paradise the next morning, so ready for spa time.
-I dreamed I was doing yoga at sunrise, levitating above the resort’s lush earth-toned Zen gardens.
-Maybe it was the fragrant mist of my doTERRA Essential Oils emanating from the room’s aromatherapy diffuser boosting my endorphins.
+I woke to a sunny view of paradise the next morning, more than ready for spa time.
+The night before, I dreamed I was doing yoga at sunrise, levitating above the resort’s lush Zen gardens.
+Maybe it was the fragrant mist of my doTERRA Essential Oils emanating from the room’s aromatherapy diffuser, boosting my endorphins.

-I embrace the uptick of slow travel and wellness in today’s zeitgeist.
-Anxiety has kind of frayed in the collective mind lately and maybe everyone needs some soothing.
-One natural and effective way to quell the nerves even if just trying to catch some decent sleep is aromatherapy with a quality essential oil.
-My cousin turned me on to doTERRA, a company known in the holistic health world for its high-grade purity.
-She uses it with the kids as well as with the kitties.
-Oils are an integral part of any personal skin care and a tiny bottle can make for a great hand sanitizer alternative which is handy in an airport.
+I embraced the uptick of slow travel and wellness in the pandemic zeitgeist.
+Anxiety had frayed the collective mind, and everyone needed some soothing.
+I had rediscovered a natural and effective way to quell my nerves with aromatherapy in the form of a quality essential oil.
+My cousin, Liz, introduced me to doTERRA Essential Oils, a company known by aficionados for its high-grade purity.
+She uses it with her kids as well as with the kitties.
+Oils are an integral part of most personal skin care products, and a tiny bottle of oil can make for a great hand sanitizer alternative, which is handy in an airport.

 Somewhat familiar with aromatherapy myself, I picked up doTERRA’s travel kit.
-It can be ordered along with the Pilot Personal Diffuser with intermittent mist.
-The idea of customizing my own hotel room ambiance and elevating the mood, well, I’m all about it.
-A heavenly wellness immersion in Cabo, and now in my New York apartment.
+It can be ordered with the Pilot Personal Diffuser, which has a mist function.
+The idea of customizing my own hotel room ambiance and elevating the mood …well, I’m all about it.

-The kit came with peppermint, wild orange, lavender, and one of doTERRA’s original proprietary blends which has a refreshing hint of cypress and grapefruit.
-Each with its own qualities and benefits, these range from relaxing, to focus, to a positivity enhancer.
-Their selection of products online was difficult to choose from because they were all so appealing, so I let the dedicated doTERRA Rep guide me.
-I went with a soothing woody and sweet Balance blend, and couldn’t resist some of the 5 mL bottles that travel so easily.
+The kit came with peppermint, wild orange, lavender, and one of doTERRA’s original proprietary blends, which has a refreshing hint of cypress and grapefruit.
+With a wide range of benefits, they have an effective way of enhancing relaxation, focus, and mood. doTerra’s selection of products can be difficult to choose from, so I let the dedicated doTERRA rep guide me.
+I love the soothing, woody, and sweet Balance blend.
+The 5 mL bottles travel so easily.
 A little drop of sweetness on the nose really can make a plane ride more pleasant.

-The seamless immersion of all-inclusive posh pampering gave an air of easiness through the open-air corridors.
+The seamless immersion of all-inclusive posh pampering gave an air of ease through the open-air corridors.
 The resort staff had my back, being super attentive.
 Feeling taken care of is not overrated.
-The adults-only chilled-out sophisticated vibe at Le Blanc facilitated an ideal escape.
-But, perhaps ironically, we weren’t there for high-maintenance indulgence; just some overall maintenance …A mental tune-up, a remedy.
+The adults-only, chilled-out, sophisticated vibe at Le Blanc facilitated an ideal escape.
+We weren’t there for high-maintenance indulgence; just a little mental tune-up.
+The minimalist hig-end quality of Le Blanc’s Cabo property waspart of the remedy.

 Hydro-Therapy Wellness

-Having nabbed one of the last morning appointments for the men’s spa circuit the night before, I took a brief orientation tour of it before enjoying the wellness facilities.
-The luxurious reception area located indoors on pool level served the circuit guests as well as those arriving for more tailored wellness or pampering treatments.
+I nabbed one of the last morning appointments at the men’s spa circuit the night before, and took a brief site tour to get my bearings before enjoying the wellness facilities one morning.
+The luxurious reception area, located indoors on pool level, served the hydro-circuit guests.
+Those arriving for more tailored wellness or pampering treatments had access as well.

-The ambient lighting inside had a calm welcoming tone.
+The ambient lighting inside the spa had a calm, ethereal tone.
 My dedicated attendant greeted and tended to me between each hydro-therapy treatment.
 Whether it was the cool cucumber eye compress in the sauna, herbal refreshments after steam, or a temple massage while lounging in between, the guidance was not overly doting, thankfully.

 Just beyond the circuit was the jet-massage pool and cold plunge area where cabanas sat draped with white linens.
 This provided a thoughtful opportunity to bask for a while and recoup.

-Depending on the day, the choices were not lacking for what could follow spa time.
-The resort’s app could easily assist.
+Depending on the day, activity options that followed spa time were available on the resort’s app, which also took reservations.
 Would we top it off with a massage?
 Delight at the resort’s fabulous Lebanese brunch?
 Ceviche on the beach?
-Some re-tox after de-tox pool time?
-How about a little adventure?
+Some re-tox after de-tox by the pool?
+How about a little San Jose adventure?
+All of the above.

 Colorful San José Art Walk